Jodosoft/Libraries/README.md

 <h2>Introduction</h2>

-Welcome to The Jodo Packages: a collection of utilities picked from personal projects, covering numerics, geometry and data structures.
+Welcome to The Jodo Packages: a collection of C# utilities picked from personal projects, covering numerics, geometry and data structures.
 The following table describes the key aspects of this project:

 <table>
   <tr>